 - Kakadu National Park for 1 night and the Yellow Water Billabong Cruise

-- Cable Beach Resort in Broome for 2 nights
+- Ritz Carlton Resort in Perth for 2 nights

 We commence the tour with a flight to Darwin from Auckland.
 On arrival, we are transferred to our city hotel for a 2-night stay.

 After our late arrival last night, we relax this morning.
 Our afternoon sightseeing tour is a perfect introduction to Darwin.
-We see the Chinese Temple and the lush Botanic Gardens and tour the historic sights of the city including the East Point Military precinct, an area rich in World War II memorabilia.
+We see the lush Botanic Gardens and tour the historic sights of the city including the East Point Military precinct, an area rich in World War II memorabilia.
 We see the Stokes Hill Wharf area and the Mooring Basin.
-There is also time available to explore the Museum and Art Gallery.
 Tonight, we get together for our welcome dinner cruise on Darwin Harbour which will hopefully present us with fantastic views of a fiery sunset.

-After a big day yesterday, we have a leisurely departure from our hotel in Kakadu, before returning to Darwin and joining our cruise ship, Le Laperouse.
+After a big day yesterday, we have a leisurely departure from our hotel in Kakadu, before returning to Darwin and joining our cruise ship, Le Jacques Cartier.

 The journey up the King George River is nothing short of breath-taking.
 The 80-metre-high sides of the gorge display varying degrees of weathering of the ancient Warton sandstone.
 The colours and textures of the gorge change with the light as we travel further up the river creating a continual changing scenery that is simply stunning.
 The journey culminates at the King George twin falls; the highest single drop falls in the whole of the Kimberley (80 m or 260 ft).
 Fed by wet season run-off the level of water cascading over the falls varies from year to year.
 Our Expedition Team will escort us in either the Zodiacs or ships tenders to the foot of the twin falls and explain all about the stunning geological formations of the canyon.